 If that wasn't enough, the photoelectrons seem to pop out of the surface too quickly.
 When light intensities are very low, the rate at which energy is delivered to to the surface is downright sluggish.
 It should take awhile for any one particular electron to capture enough of this diffuse energy to free itself.
 It should, but it doesn't.
-The instant that light with an appropriate frequency of any intensity strikes a photoemissive surface, at least one electron will always pop out immediately (<10−9 s).
+The instant that light with an appropriate frequency of any intensity strikes a photoemissive surface, at least one electron will always pop out immediately (t < 10−9 s).
 Continuing with the ocean analogy, imagine a harbor full of small boats (electrons).
 The sea is calm except for tiny ripples on the surface (low intensity, short wavelength light).
-Most of the boats in the harbor are unaffected by these waves, but one is ripped from the harbor and sent hurtling across the sea like a jet aircraft.
+Most of the boats in the harbor are unaffected by these waves, but one is ripped from the harbor and sent flying upward like a jet aircraft.
 Something just ain't right here.
-No waves behave like this, but light does.
+No mechanical waves behave like this, but light does.

-The two factors affecting maximum kinetic energy of photoelectrons are the frequency of the incident radiation and the material on the surface As shown in the graph below, electron energy increases with frequency in a simple linear manner above the threshold.
-All three curves have the same slope (equal to Planck's Constant) which shows that the energy-frequency relation is constant for all materials.
+The two factors affecting maximum kinetic energy of photoelectrons are the frequency of the incident radiation and the material on the surface.
+As shown in the graph below, electron energy increases with frequency in a simple linear manner above the threshold.
+All three curves have the same slope (equal to Planck's constant) which shows that the energy–frequency relation is constant for all materials.
 Below the threshold frequency photoemission does not occur.
-Each curve has a different intercept on the energy-axis, which shows that threshold frequency is a function of material.
-Most elements have threshold frequencies in the ultraviolet, but a few dip down low enough to be visible with potassium's lying somewhere between yellow and green.
-The materials with the lowest values are all semiconductors with some even reaching down into the near infrared.
+Each curve has a different intercept on the energy axis, which shows that threshold frequency is a function of the material.

-Einstein's formula relates the maximum kinetic energy (Kmax) of the photoelectrons to the frequency of the absorbed photons (ƒ) and the threshold frequency (ƒ0) of the photoemissive surface.
-(This formula is only approximate, however, and a minor correction is needed for the Compton Effect.)
+Einstein described the photoelectric effect using a formula that relates the maximum kinetic energy (Kmax) of the photoelectrons to the frequency of the absorbed photons (ƒ) and the threshold frequency (ƒ0) of the photoemissive surface.

 Kmax = h(ƒ − ƒ0)